-With Brexit never far from the headlines, Kathryn Heath, an expert in intellectual property at Stephens Scown, explains what a “no deal” Brexit could mean for your trade marks and design rights.
+With Brexit never far from the headlines, we explain what a “no deal” Brexit could mean for your trade marks and design rights.

 Trade mark registrations for products, services and even company and trading names are essential for high-growth businesses.
 Securing a trade mark results in one of the most powerful rights a business can buy – a legal monopoly over the badge of origin that separates one business from another.
 It is a valuable way to protect a business’s hard-won reputation.

 For marine businesses, trade marks may cover company names, product lines, group business names, strap lines and logos – basically any public-facing part of your branding or identity.

 Design rights can be used to protect the look and feel of your products and designs.

 At the time of writing, Theresa May’s proposed EU Withdrawal Agreement was still being debated, against the backdrop of resignations of cabinet ministers and threats of a vote of no confidence in the Prime Minister.

 It seems that a “no deal” Brexit is still a very real possibility, so what would it mean for your trade marks and design rights?

 Since the mid-1990s, the system around trade marks and design rights has been harmonised to encourage businesses to use the EU system, as opposed to UK alternatives.
 It is a system that has worked well, offering cost-effective protection across all EU member states by way of a single filing.

 However, things are about to change.